jiawlu/OSM2GMNS/docs/source/index.rst

 Citation
 ====================================

-If you use osm2gmns in your research, please cite:
+If osm2gmns contributes to your research, please cite the following publication:

 Lu, J., & Zhou, X.S.
 (2023).
 Virtual track networks: A hierarchical modeling framework and open-source tools for simplified and efficient connected and automated mobility (CAM) system